Speed-up Quantum Perceptron via Shortcuts to Adiabaticity: Introduction

-In this context, quantum neural networks (QNNs) have attracted growing interest~\cite{QNN1, QNN2} since the seminal idea was proposed by Kak~\cite{Kak}.
-In particular, the entering of classical machine learning techniques into the quantum domain has the potential to accelerate the performance of different applications such as classification and pattern recognition~\cite{quantum-ML1,NN-quantum,quantum-perceptron-binary,quantum-supervised-NV,quantum-NN-CV,quantum-NN-hopfield,quantum-NN-swapgate}.
+The emergence of quantum computing and machine learning has boosted the development of both fields \cite{Q-computing1,Q-computing2,Q-computing3,Q-computing4,Q-computing5,Q-computing6,Q-measurement}, giving rise to the field of quantum machine learning.
+In this context, quantum neural networks (QNNs) have attracted growing interest~\cite{QNN1, QNN2} since the seminal idea proposed by Kak~\cite{Kak}.
+In particular, the entering of classical machine learning techniques into the quantum domain has the potential to accelerate the performance of different applications such as classification and pattern recognition~\cite{quantum-ML1,NN-quantum,quantum-perceptron-binary,quantum-supervised-NV,quantum-NN-CV,quantum-NN-hopfield,quantum-NN-swapgate,QCNN-image}.
 In addition, nowadays the excellent degree of quantum control over the registers in modern quantum platforms \cite{LeibfriedEtAl, Devoret13, Bloch05, Obrien09} allows the performance of quantum operations with high fidelity, which further feeds the idea of having reliable QNNs.
-However, the linear and unitary framework of quantum mechanics raises a serious dilema, since neural networks present nonlinear and dissipative behaviours which are hard to reproduce at the quantum level.
-To address this challenge, many efforts have been attempted by exploiting quantum measurements \cite{Kak,Zak}, the quadratic kinetic term to generate non-linear behaviours~\cite{Bebrman}, dissipative \cite{Kak} or repeat-until-success \cite{quantum-circuit-Cao} quantum gates, and reversible circuits \cite{Wan}.
+However, the linear and unitary framework of quantum mechanics raises a serious dilemma, since neural networks present nonlinear and dissipative behaviours which are hard to reproduce at the quantum level.
+To address this challenge, many efforts have been attempted by exploiting quantum measurements \cite{Kak,Zak}, the quadratic kinetic term to generate nonlinear behaviours~\cite{Bebrman}, dissipative \cite{Kak} or repeat-until-success \cite{quantum-circuit-Cao} quantum gates, and reversible circuits \cite{Wan}.
 Among them, gate-based QNNs \cite{QNN-gate} with training optimization procedures \cite{QNN-gate-training} are feasible to implement by a set of unitary operations.
-Furthermore, gate-based QNNs can behave as variational quantum circuits that encode highly nonlinear transformations while remaining unitary~\cite{quantum-circuit-CV}.
+Furthermore, gate-based QNNs can behave as variational quantum circuits that encode highly nonlinear transformations while remaining unitary~\cite{quantum-NN-CV}.
 Also, a quantum algorithm implementing the quantum version of a binary-valued perceptron was introduced in Ref.~\cite{quantum-perceptron-binary}, showing an exponential advantage in resources storage.
-Remarkably, a universal {\it quantum perceptron} has been proposed as efficient approximator in Ref.~\cite{quantum-perceptron}, where the quantum perceptron is encoded in an Ising model with a sigmoid activation function.
-In particular, the sigmoid nonlinear response is parameterized by the potential exerted by other neurons, while no ancillary qubits are required by the scheme such that the circuit depth is reduced without sacrificing approximative power.
+Remarkably, a universal {\it quantum perceptron} has been proposed as an efficient approximator in Ref.~\cite{quantum-perceptron}, where the quantum perceptron is encoded in an Ising model with a sigmoid activation function.
+In particular, the sigmoid nonlinear response is parametrized by the potential exerted by other neurons, and driven by adiabatic techniques.